AdaCore/training_material/courses/spark_for_ada_programmers/3_spark_language.rst

 .. image:: types_tree.png

-.. container:: speakernote

-   SPARK supports all the types in Ada, but with restrictions.
+SPARK supports all the types in Ada, with some restrictions

 ---------------------
 Assertions in SPARK